What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Planning environments and datasets

-\paragraph{Push-T.} In this environment introduced by \citep{chi2023diffusion} (MIT License), a pusher ball agent interacts with a T-shaped block.
+\paragraph{Push-T.} In this environment introduced by~\citep{chi2023diffusion} (MIT License), a pusher ball agent interacts with a T-shaped block.
 Success is achieved when both the agent and the T-block, which start from a randomly initialized state, reach a target position.
-For Push-T, the dataset provided in DINO-WM is made of 18500 samples, that are replays of the original released expert trajectories with various level of noise.
-At evaluation time, we sample an initial and goal state from the validation split, such that the initial attained the goal in $H$ steps, with $H$ the planning horizon.
+For Push-T, the dataset provided in DINO-WM is made of 18500 samples, replays of the original released expert trajectories with various levels of noise.
+At evaluation time, we sample an initial and goal state from the validation split, such that the initial state attains the goal in $H$ steps, with $H$ the planning horizon.
 Indeed, otherwise, the task can require very long-horizon planning, and is not well solved with our planners.

-\paragraph{PointMaze.} In this environment introduced by \citep{fu2020d4rl} (Apache 2.0 license), a force-actuated 2-DoF ball in the Cartesian directions $x$ and $y$ must reach a target position.
+\paragraph{PointMaze.} In this environment introduced by~\citep{fu2020d4rl} (Apache 2.0 license), a force-actuated 2-DoF ball in the Cartesian directions $x$ and $y$ must reach a target position.
 The agent's dynamics incorporate its velocity, acceleration, and inertia, making the movement realistic.
 The PointMaze train set is made of 2000 fully random trajectories.
 At evaluation time, we sample a random initial and goal state from the simulator's sampler.

-\paragraph{Wall.} This 2D navigation environment introduced in \citep{DINO-WM} (MIT License) features two rooms separated by a wall with a door.
+\paragraph{Wall.} This 2D navigation environment introduced in~\citep{DINO-WM} (MIT License) features two rooms separated by a wall with a door.
 The agent's task is to navigate from a randomized starting location in one room to a goal in one of the two rooms, potentially passing through the door.
 The Wall dataset is made of 1920 random trajectories each with 50 time steps.
 At planning time, we also sample a random initial and goal state from the simulator's sampler.